usf-cs212-spring2019/usf-cs212-spring2019.github.io/_projects/project-testing.md

     Replace `GithubUsername` with your Github username (not your USF/CS username), and `v#.#.#` with your release number.
 The script will output which tests you passed or failed.
 If all of the tests passed, you are ready for project verification and code review!
 If not, you can view a detailed report of what went wrong in your home directory.

     For example, running the command `project sjengle v1.0.0` will fetch the `v1.0.0` release from the `project-sjengle` repository, and run the `Project1Test.java` test suite.
-It will generate a report file located at `~/cs212-sjengle-project-v1.0.0.txt` with the test results.

-If everything passes and you want credit for passing the functionality, follow the [project verification]({% post_url 2018-08-26-project-functionality %}) steps to notify the teacher assistant.
+If everything passes and you want credit for passing the functionality, follow the [project verification](project-verification.html) steps to notify the teacher assistant.

 {% include section.html level="h2" name="Video Walkthrough" %}